klapi85/invasionCardGame/README.md

 # invasionCardGame
-Card game inspired with Warhammer: Invasion
+Card game inspired with Warhammer: Invasion.
+Just some basics to practice Kotlin.

+Status: Work in progress.

 ## Features
-- none
+- 3 basic unit cards on the table
+- cards can be tapped and untapped (eg. "t 1", "u 2")
+- cards have power and defence; power can be increased (eg. "i 1")
+- quit game ("q 0")

 ## Todo
 - game turns
-- putting cards on table
+- putting cards on table from hand
+- zones on the table
 - fights
-- cards with power and defense
+- tactics cards